arthuro555/THNK/README.md

 ### Building

 Run `yarn build` to execute the full build pipeline.
-You can also build individual parts with the other build scripts in package.json.
+You can also build individual parts with the other build scripts in package.json:

-Building THNK outputs an `index.global.js` file in the `dist` folder.
-Import the THNK extension file in `extensions` into GDevelop, and in the `onFirstSceneLoaded` functions, replace the contents of the JS code block with the contents of `index.global.js`.
-At the beginning of the code block , replace `var THNK` with `window.THNK`.
-You now are running your custom build of THNK.

-For the adapters, the process is similar.
-Each produce another file in `dist`, with code that can be copied to the `onFirstSceneLoaded` of their respective extensions.
-The difference lies within the fact that you need to rename the two references to THNK at the bottom at the file with `window.THNK`, **not the `var THNK` at the top of the file**.
+Building THNK with `yarn build:thnk` and the adapters with `yarn build:adapters` outputs a bundle to the `dist` folder. `yarn build:extensions` automatically inserts its contents into the THNK extensions in `extensions`.

+To test your changes, import the extension with your changes into GDevelop.
+If you make changes to the extension itself, don't forget to export it back to the `extensions` folder.

-### Testing
+### Submitting changes

-Before submitting a PR, make sure that your code passes both typescript and jest tests.
+Before submitting a PR, make sure that your code builds & fully functions within the extension, and that it passes both typescript & jest tests.
 Run `yarn ts && yarn test` to run both checks.
+Make sure the extensions in `extensions` are properly generated with the latest version of your code.
+In case of doubts, run `yarn build` again before committing.

 ### Understanding the architecture